 Faegre Baker Daniels and Drinker Biddle & Reath announced today the combination of their law firms, following an affirmative vote by the partnerships of both organizations.
 The combined firm will begin operations as Faegre Drinker Biddle & Reath (Faegre Drinker) on Feb.
 1, 2020.

-With more than 1,300 attorneys and consultants in 22 offices across the U.S. and in China and the United Kingdom, Faegre Drinker will be one of the nation’s 50 largest law firms based on both size and projected gross revenue of nearly $1 billion.
+With more than 1,300 attorneys and consultants in 21 offices across the U.S. and in London and Shanghai, Faegre Drinker will be one of the nation’s 50 largest law firms based on both size and projected gross revenue of nearly $1 billion.

 Both firms are known for providing exceptional service to clients with transactional, regulatory and litigation capabilities.
 The combined firm is designed for clients — a firm with broadened capabilities and geographic reach coupled with a commitment to delivering outstanding service and excellence without arrogance.